-To become a Carbon Neutral organisation by 2030, Tewkesbury Council has developed a Carbon Reduction Programme
+To become a Carbon Neutral organisation by 2030, Tewkesbury Borough Council has developed a Carbon Reduction Programme

 Carbon reduction programme

-The construction of a Solar PV Canopy which will generate up to 260,000 kWh of electricity and save around 76 tonnes of greenhouse gases a year (equivalent to 76 hot air balloons).
+In the summer of 2022, a large solar PV canopy was constructed at the Public Service Centre which can generate up to 260,000 kWh of electricity and save around 76 tonnes of greenhouse gases a year (equivalent to 76 hot air balloons).

-Energy Efficiency Improvements such as LED lighting, timers on equipment, better heating and water control have been introduced in the Council building, as well as insulation and double glazing in the Council’s own domestic properties.
+Other energy efficiency improvements such as LED lighting, timers on equipment, and better heating and water controls have been introduced in the council building.

 Transport

-The Council has converted two out of four pool cars to electric, utilizing the electric vehicle charging infrastructure on site.
+The council has converted all of its pool cars to electric, utilising the electric vehicle charging points on site.

-Work is also being undertaken alongside Ubico, the Council’s Waste Collection Contractor, to investigate how to decarbonize its vehicle fleet.
+Work is also being undertaken with Ubico, the council’s waste collection contractor, to decarbonise its vehicle fleet.

 Biodiversity